Boston | Cape Cod | ChicagoHawaii | Las Vegas

 Climate: Boston experiences a continental climate that is very common in New England with prevailing wind patterns that blow offshore, minimizing the influence of the Atlantic Ocean.
-Summers are typically hot and humid!
+Summers are typically hot and humid so you will definitely need to pack the sun cream!

 Culture: Boston shares many cultural roots with greater New England, including an accent known as Boston English, and a regional cuisine with a love for seafood, rum, tobacco, salt, and dairy products.
 Irish Americans have been a major influence on Boston's politics and religious institutions.
 Boston also is famous for having its own slang!